 Congressional Art Competition

-The Congressional Art Competition began in 1982 to provide an opportunity for members of Congress to encourage and recognize the artistic talents of their young constituents.
+For background information, the Congressional Art Competition began in 1982 to provide an opportunity for members of Congress to encourage and recognize the artistic talents of their young constituents.
 Since then, over 650,000 high school students have been involved with the nationwide competition.

 Previous Congressional Art Competition winners from Virginia’s 5th District:

-2013 - Finley Broaddus of Highland school with her artwork “Vint Hill Church”
+2013: Finley Broaddus of Highland School with her artwork “Vint Hill Church”

-2012 - Miranda Lynn Melton of Chatham High School with her artwork “Piedmont Pride”
+2012: Miranda Lynn Melton of Chatham High School with her artwork “Piedmont Pride”

-2011 - Emily Ewing Hays of Charlottesville High School with her artwork “Diversity”
+2011: Emily Ewing Hays of Charlottesville High School with her artwork “Diversity”